LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Proposed Method

 Atrous convolution can expand the receptive field of the convolution kernel without loss of resolution.
 Using ASPP can achieve multi-scale feature extraction through different receptive fields and upsampling.
 In a two-dimensional convolution, for each position i on the feature y of the convolution output and the corresponding convolution kernel w, for the input x, the calculation of the dilated convolution is as follows:

 where r is the hole rate, which represents the sampling step size of the convolution kernel on the input x of the convolution operation. k represents the position of the convolution kernel parameter.
 If the convolution kernel size is 3, then k=0,1,2.
-The receptive field of the convolution can be adaptively modified by changing the value of the dilation rate r.
+The receptiv